 The coldest time of the year varies across the United States, and for much of the nation, it's not until after the winter solstice.

-The map above from NOAA's National Centers for Environmental Information shows when the coldest day of the year occurs in an average year based on the 30-year period from 1991 to 2020.
+The map above shows when the coldest day of the year occurs in an average year based on the 30-year period from 1991 to 2020.

 Most areas from the Mississippi Valley to the East Coast, as well as the highest elevations of the Rockies and Intermountain West, typically see temperatures bottom out in mid- to late January.

 However, the coldest day usually occurs about a month earlier, in the middle of December, in portions of the Pacific Northwest, Southern California and southwestern Arizona.

 NOAA says these regional differences are caused by higher snowfall averages in the eastern U.S. and the highest elevations of the Rockies and Intermountain West.
 When snow cover is present, there's an increased reflection of solar radiation at the Earth’s surface, which keeps temperatures colder.